September 12, 2019 - by

 Text: Entering the right copy for your ad

-Your ad’s text is a very crucial part to launch a successful advertising on Facebook.
-Your images must be coupled with the right copy in order to motivate your audience to take an action.
+Your ad’s text is a very crucial part to launch successful advertising on Facebook.
+Your images must be coupled with the right copy in order to motivate your audience to take action.
 Below are critical points in a brand awareness campaign using a carousel ad.

 The ad preview on the right side of the Ads Manager interface allows you to check how your ad will look like on different feeds and devices.

 Before hitting the ‘Confirm’ button, we always suggest clicking on the ‘Review’ button to track any changes you’ve made and foolproof your campaign.

 This will prompt you to review the vital aspects of the campaign structure: Campaign, Ad Set, and Ad.